How to Use New-MailboxExportRequest PowerShell Command in Exchange?

 To Conclude

-Above, we have explained how to use the New-MailboxExportRequest command to export mailboxes to PST in Exchange Server.
-However, it has some limitations, such as mailbox must be online (not disconnected), export must be done one-by-one, running script to export all the mailboxes hinders the performance of the server, reporting is not accurate, and export from only mounted mailbox databases.
+Above, we have explained how to use the New-MailboxExportRequest cmdlet to export mailboxes to PST in Exchange Server.
+However, it has some limitations, such as mailbox database must be online/mounted, export must be done one-by-one, running script to export all the mailboxes hinders the server performance, and no option to see the export progress.

-To overcome such limitations, you can use a third-party EDB to PST converter application, such as Stellar Convertor for EDB.
-It is an ideal tool for any Exchange Admin as it can open any type and version of Exchange databases - from Exchange 2007 till Exchange 2019.
-It can export mailboxes and other data to PST and other common formats, such as EML, MSG and PDF.
-It can also directly export the EDB data to a live Exchange Server or Microsoft 365 tenant.
+To overcome such limitations, you can use Stellar Converter for EDB - an ideal tool to export mailboxes from Exchange database (EDB) file to PST format.
+It can open any type of EDB file (online/offline) and from any version of Exchange Server - from Exchange 2007 till Exchange 2019.
+It can export user mailboxes, archives, public folders, and other EDB file items.
+It can also directly export the mailboxes and other data to a live Exchange Server or Microsoft 365 tenant.
+The tool also shows real-time progress of the export.

 Was this article helpful?